ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 ~~~~
 {: #IETF-Attestation-Information-Flow title='IETF Attestation Information Flow' artwork-align="left"}

-* time(VG): One or more Attesting Network Device PCRs are extended with measurements.
+* Step 1 (time(VG)): One or more Attesting Network Device PCRs are extended with measurements.
+RIV provides no direct link between
+the time at which the event takes place and the time that it's attested, although streaming attestation as in {{I-D.birkholz-rats-network-device-subscription}} could.

-* time(NS): The Verifier generates a unique nonce ("number used once"), and makes a request attestation data for one or more PCRs from an Attester.
-This can be accomplished via a YANG {{RFC7950}} interface that implements the TCG TAP model (e.g., YANG Module for Basic Challenge-Response-based Remote Attestation Procedures {{I-D.ietf-rats-yang-tpm-charra}}).
+* Step 2 (time(NS)): The Verifier generates a unique nonce ("number used once"), and makes a request attestation data for one or more PCRs from an Attester.
+For interoperability, this MUST be accomplished via a YANG {{RFC7950}} interface that implements the TCG TAP model (e.g., YANG Module for Basic Challenge-Response-based Remote Attestation Procedures {{I-D.ietf-rats-yang-tpm-charra}}).

-* time(EG): On the Attester, measured values are retrieved from the Attester's TPM.
+* Step 3 (time(EG)): On the Attester, measured values are retrieved from the Attester's TPM.
 This requested PCR evidence is signed by the Attestation Identity Key (AIK) associated with the DevID.
 Quotes are retrieved according to TCG TAP Information Model {{TAP}}.
 While the TAP IM gives a protocol-independent description of the data elements involved, it's important to note that quotes from the TPM are signed inside the TPM, so must be retrieved in a way that does not invalidate the signature, as specified in {{I-D.ietf-rats-yang-tpm-charra}}, to preserve the trust model.
 (See {{security-cons}} Security Considerations).
 At the same time, the Attester collects log evidence showing what values have been extended into that PCR.

-* Collected Evidence is passed from the Attester to the Verifier
+* Step 4: Collected Evidence is passed from the Attester to the Verifier

-* time(RG,RA): The Verifier reviews the Evidence and takes action as needed.
+* Step 5 (time(RG,RA)): The Verifier reviews the Evidence and takes action as needed.
 As the Relying Party and Verifier are assumed co-resident, this can happen in one step.

   * If the signed PCR values do not match the set of log entries which have extended a particular PCR, the device should not be trusted.